byuflowlab/DynamicStallModels.jl/docs/src/Oye_theory.md

 \end{equation}
 $$

-The indicial approach simply solves equation 1 by assuming that the inflow velocity and angle of attack do not vary within the time step, and they use an integrating factor:
+The indicial approach simply solves equation 1 by assuming that the inflow velocity and angle of attack do not vary within the time step, and using an integrating factor:

 $$
 \begin{equation}